teamairhart/my_first_python_project/SETUP.md

 code .

 ✅ 2.
 Create a Virtual Environment

+# Create the virtual environment (only the first time)
 python3 -m venv .venv

+# Activate the virtual environment (every time you work on the project)
 source .venv/bin/activate

-✔ You should see (.venv) in the terminal prompt.
+# You will see (.venv) at the beginning of the terminal prompt

+# To deactivate when done:
+deactivate

 ✅ 3.
 Upgrade pip
 python -m pip install --upgrade pip